 How we communicate

-We deliver relevant and engaging presentations with student, staff and parent groups.
+Our presentations aim to inform the choices of students to reduce harm and promote social wellbeing.
 We make use of multiple learning styles in our sessions and do all we can to make our message stick!
 We believe presentations are a great investment in the lives of students, providing a strong foundation for lasting social change.
-Teachers often reflect back to us that it is helpful to have an external presenter come into their school to present on sensitive issues.
+Teachers often tell us that it is helpful to have an external presenter come into their school to present on sensitive issues.
 We also hear that our presentations open the door for future conversations between staff and students about relationships.

 “On the basis of current evidence, violence prevention and respectful relationships initiatives among young people can make a real difference, producing lasting change in attitudes and behaviours.”
 (Victorian Department of Education and Training 2009.)

 Dan began presenting with Frame in schools in 2013.
 He is a passionate, well-regarded and experienced youth worker and communicator, having worked closely with students and young adults in a variety of roles since 2009.
-Dan is married to Erika and together they live in the hills of Perth.
+Dan is married to Erika and live with their son Oliver in the Hills of Perth.